abrahamsaugustd-netizen/dictionary-app/README.md

-# Academic Quiz Master
+# What You Know

-A web-based quiz application with multiple choice questions across various subjects.
+A fun and engaging quiz application that tests your knowledge across various subjects.